 This is one of the best desserts I make during plum season.
 It comes together quickly and is ready in under an hour.
 The juicy plum layer bubbles up during baking, creating a fantastic syrup!
 Serve it on its own or with a scoop of vanilla ice cream, it's a total crowd-pleaser.
-I love it with a cinnamon dough, but you can use just about any pie crust you want.
+I love it with cinnamon dough, but you can use just about any pie crust you want.

 By now, you might have noticed I love fruit desserts, and cobblers are one of the easiest ones to put together, especially if the top is pie crust!